IBM-CSM-SG/ASEANZK-CP4D-Practicum/scenario3/README.md

 <span id="_Toc109841348" class="anchor"></span>
 <font size="5">**Environment Details**</font>

 Use IBM Cloud Pak for Data platform to implement the scenario.
-Sign up for Clould Pak for Data as a Service and provision the necessary services for the Data Governance and Privacy use case.
-Please refer to the lab guidance for more details.
+Use a Cloud for Data account or Sign up for Clould Pak for Data as a Service and provision the necessary services for the Data Governance and Privacy use case.
+Please refer to the lab guidance as below for more details.

 <span id="_Toc109841349" class="anchor"></span>
 <font size="5"> **Reference Implementation Steps** </font>